allenai/s2orc/README.md

 **Release: 2020-07-05**

-- Released a new version of S2ORC containing papers up until 2020-04-14.
+- Released a new version of S2ORC containing papers up until 2020-04-14, bringing full text coverage from 8M to 12M.
 - Lifted some paper filters to be more lenient toward papers that don't have sufficient amount of text.
+This brought total paper count to 136M from 81M.
 - Updated the schema to keep paper metadata and parsed paper text separate.
 - Fixed major bugs such as (i) missing section names, (ii) inline citation mention links that don't resolve to bibliographies, and (iii) unpredictable typing in certain metadata fields.
 - Omitted LaTeX parses from this release.
 They will be added in a subsequent release.
 Part of the dataset schema change is to accommodate incremental releases (e.g. LaTeX-only release without having to re-run PDF parsing).